esphome/esphome-devices/src/docs/devices/DETA-Grid-Connect-Smart-Dimmer-Switch/index.md

 ---
 title: DETA Grid Connect Smart Dimmer Switch 6910HA
-date-published: 2022-06-23
+date-published: 2024-09-18
 type: dimmer
 standard: au
-board: esp8266
+board: bk7231t
 ---

 ## General Notes

-The DETA [Smart Dimmer Switch 6910HA](https://www.bunnings.com.au/deta-white-grid-connect-smart-touch-single-dimmer_p0237206) uses the UART on GPIO 1 and 3.
-This switch comes with a WB3S chip and requires replacement in order to be used with ESPHome.
+The DETA [Smart Dimmer Switch 6910HA](https://www.bunnings.com.au/deta-white-grid-connect-smart-touch-single-dimmer_p0237206)  This device comes with a Tuya WB3S chip and there are now two methods to make this device compatible with ESPHome:

+1. **Use [Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) to flash the device.**
+2. **Swap out the chip with a compatible one.**

+### Using Cloudcutter

+[Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) is a tool designed to simplify the process of flashing Tuya-based devices.
+It allows you to bypass the need for physically opening the device and swapping out chips.
+By leveraging the cloud APIs, Cloudcutter enables you to flash the firmware remotely, making it a convenient and less intrusive option.
+Follow the instructions on the [Cloudcutter GitHub repository](https://github.com/tuya-cloudcutter/tuya-cloudcutter) to use this method for flashing your 6910HA device.
+Use profile  1.1.9 bk7231s_common_iot_config_ty

+### Swap chip
-It is still possible to convert these switches to ESPHome by replacing the WB3S chip with a ESP-12F chip and adding a 10k pull-down resister on GPIO15 as WB3S does not require it and omits it from the board.
+replacing the WB3S chip with a ESP-12F chip and adding a 10k pull-down resister on GPIO15 as WB3S does not require it and omits it from the board.
+There's useful guide to disassemble and serial flash these switches [here.](https://blog.mikejmcguire.com/2020/05/22/deta-grid-connect-3-and-4-gang-light-switches-and-home-assistant/) After that, you can use ESPHome's OTA functionality to make any further changes.

-## GPIO Pinout
+### ESP-Based Pinout

 | Pin    | Function      |
 | ------ | ------------- |